wikiyodo/expressjs-boilerplate/Readme.md

 ```

 ## Middleware
+Middleware provide a convenient mechanism for filtering HTTP requests entering your application.
+Middlewares are stored in /app/Http/Middleware
 To create a middleware, create a new file e.g auth.js in /app/Http/Middleware.
 A typical middleware looks like this;
 ```
 module.exports = (req, res, next) => {